This article may contain compensated links. Please read disclaimer for more info.

 Air France Strikes & French Air Strikes

 Depending on your country of origin, coming to France by plane will be your only choice.
-Among the numerous airlines flying into France, there is Air France, the French national airline.
+Among the numerous airlines flying into the French airports, there is Air France, the French national airline.

 There are many reasons to choose Air France for your next trip to France.
 Air France operates several flights every week, even every day, to Paris and beyond in France, giving you the freedom to choose the best time to fly to France.
 Also, Air France’s international flights are comfortable, especially if you book the upper classes.
 Finally, we love Air France’s food which usually comes with French wines and cheese.

 Air France shares with Dutch KLM the Flying Blue loyalty program, with many flights in share-code.
 Also, Air France is a member of Skyteam, together with important international airlines such as Korean Air, Alitalia, Aero Mexico, KLM or Delta.

 French strikes – and French airstrikes in particular – are not uncommon and travelers flying to France with Air France or other France airlines might be hit by a strike.